Configuring Audits

 });

-A more common case could be to exclude a few rules, for example, there could be a known color contrast issue that cannot be fixed immediately (and waits for designers to decide on new colors), thus excluding this rule will unclutter the result and allow focusing on the immediately actionable issues.
+Another common case is to exclude a few rules, for example, there could be a known color contrast issue that cannot be fixed immediately (and waits for designers to decide on new colors), thus excluding this rule will unclutter the result and allow focusing on the immediately actionable issues.

 const alfaResult = await Audit.run(page, {